ibtisamtauhidi/adhoc-simulation/README.md

 Ad-hoc simulation with 12 mobile nodes in NS2.
-This is to compare performance under different combinations of routing protocols (AODV, DSDV, DSR) and congestion control algorithms (TCP Reno, New Reno, Vegas)
+This is to compare performance under different combinations of routing protocols (AODV, DSDV, DSR) and congestion control algorithms (TCP Reno, New Reno, Vegas).